 In order to avoid contamination, the single most important thing you can do to prepare your recyclables is to make sure they are clean and dry.
 Ensure all food and other residue have been removed.
-It is also helpful if you remove the lids and rings from all plastic bottles and containers.
+It is also helpful if you remove the caps from all plastic bottles.
 We’ll still take them if you forget, but your doing so is greatly appreciated!
 It improves the compaction of the materials, and thus the overall efficiency of the process.

 5. What else can I do to help?

 Spread the word!
 We have done (and will continue) extensive advertising through the different forms of media available in Salina, but nothing works so well as word of mouth.
 If you encourage your family, friends, and neighbors to recycle, you have not only helped us, but moreover, the community and the environment.
 You could also start a recycling program in your office at work, your local church, or classroom.
 If someone can’t get out of house or away from work, perhaps you’d consider picking up their recyclables and bringing them with yours.

 6. Do I need to remove the label or the plastic ring that is left around the neck of a plastic bottle?

 While it is helpful - no, removal is not required.
 The material recovery facility where these items are processed allows a minimal amount of “contamination” in our materials to account for things like labels and plastic lid rings.